Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Is the renter pool growing faster than new supply in Sheffield as of 2026?

-As of early 2026, renter demand in Sheffield appears to be growing faster than new rental supply, as evidenced by rents climbing around 5% year over year while prices remain flat.
+As of early 2026, renter demand in Sheffield appears to be growing faster than new rental supply, because rents are climbing at about 5.2% a year, and that kind of sustained increase only happens when there are more people chasing homes than homes available.

 Are days-on-market for rentals falling in Sheffield as of 2026?